ryancblack/FoDUploader/README.md

   --debug				 (Default: False) API calls and post data will be written to the log and console.

-  --includeAllPayload	 (Default: False) If set to true all files, including extraneous non-scannable content, will be submitted to Fortify on Demand.
+  --includeAllFiles	     (Default: False) If set to true all files, including extraneous non-scannable content, will be submitted to Fortify on Demand.
 The default of "false" will greatly reduce the size of the submission with no impact to assessment quality.

 Usage: foduploader.exe --optionName "Value"